mahmoud/clastic/docs/tutorial-part2.rst

        return redirect("/", code=HTTPStatus.SEE_OTHER)

-After redirection, the endpoint function will get the alias from the cookie, and put it into the render context (step 3):
+And here's how the endpoint function gets the alias from the cookie, and puts it into the render context:

 .. code-block:: python